RapidDTC/tracking-emails/readme.txt

 * PHP version 5.4.0 or greater (PHP 7.2 or greater is recommended)
 * MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)
-* WordPress version 4.5.0 or greater
+* WordPress version 5.2.3 or greater (WordPress 5.4.2 or greater is recommended)
-* WooCommerce version 3.4.0 or greater
+* WooCommerce version 3.4.0 or greater (WooCommerce 4.1.1 or greater is recommended)

 = Automatic installation =